Poritos1899/full-stack-assignment-3-html/README.md

 - Validate your HTML to ensure there are no errors or warnings.

 #### Submission
-Create a Pull-request.
-Remember to add your deployed website link to README.md when making the PR.

 ## B. [HTML Intermediate Part](https://www.youtube.com/live/gsVT8_KXnxc?si=x2D06FVZyHBjTJRD)
 ### 1. **Add meta tags and use semantic tags everywhere**